maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 9. ('antifa trumpprotest', 406)
 10. ('impl0rable', 406)
 ```
-The most popular negative keywords seem to be 'genital mutilation,' 'threat genital,' 'amymek,' 'sharia,' and 'war women.'
+The most popular negative keywords seem to be 'genital mutilation,' 'threat genital,' 'amymek,' 'nofascistusa,' and 'trumpprotest.'

 An explanation for the Amy Mek reference may be because of her support of Donald Trump. *The New York Times* quoted her, "Amy Mek, who has more than 85,000 Twitter followers, is one of the women Ms. Suhler has gotten to know through their shared support of Mr. Trump.
 'My belief has been that women’s rights is about treating men and women equally,' Ms. Mek said.
 'Trump swings at men and women equally hard, but somehow if a woman is a Trump target, he is a misogynist.'"

-The phrases, 'sharia' and 'islam sharia,' refer to Shariah law.
-The Women's March in 2017 was wrapped up with conversations around Islam, including whether or not to [protest Shariah law.](https://torontosun.com/2017/01/26/farzana-hassan-when-will-womens-march-protest-sharia-law).

 ```
 Hashtags: